-CommandPoint- High Level Plan Deliverables Date Complete second iteration 22/10/10 Running the pilot course for End Users.
+CommandPoint- High Level Plan Description Deliverables Date User Acceptance Testing Complete second iteration 22/10/10 Pilot Course Running the pilot course for End Users.
 This will trial the course content and training material.
 Following completion, the training materials will be finalised.
-29/11/10 Commence FAT of Release 1.1 (Note this is not on the critical path) 13/12/10 15 week programme, to train all control services staff.
-6/1/11 Full gateway review to assess readiness TBC to go live Feb/Mar/11 Release 1.1 used in training.
-TBC Feb/Mar/11 All staff trained in their primary job function (Call Taking or Dispatch).
+29/11/10 FAT 1.1 Commence FAT of Release 1.1 (Note this is not on the critical path) 13/12/10 Commence Pre Go-Live User Training 15 week programme, to train all control services staff.
+6/1/11 Gateway 4 Full gateway review to assess readiness to go live TBC Feb/Mar/11 Release 1.1 Release 1.1 used in training.
+TBC Feb/Mar/11 Complete Pre Go-Live User Training All staff trained in their primary job function (Call Taking or Dispatch).
 May 11 A number of staff on each watch trained in both Call Taking and Dispatch Functions.
-Final technical and operational preparations for transition to CommandPoint.
-21/4/11 The actual go live date for CommandPoint.
-8/6/11 Post go live focus to ensure; 7/8/11 Bug fixes Embedded working practices Return operational performance back to previous levels Follow-up training to ensure that all staff have received training in both Call Taking and Dispatch Functions TBC The current plan has a requirement to build an interface to PSIAM for CTA.
+Final preparation Final technical and operational preparations for transition to CommandPoint.
+21/4/11 Transition Date The actual go live date for CommandPoint.
+8/6/11 +60 Days Post go live focus to ensure; Bug fixes Embedded working practices Return operational performance back to previous levels 7/8/11 Post Go-Live Training Follow-up training to ensure that all staff have received training in both Call Taking and Dispatch Functions ТВС Release 1.2 The current plan has a requirement to build an interface to PSIAM for CTA.
 The details of this work and timetable have yet to be specified.
-TBC Formal closure and handover to in-life team.
-TBC Complete second iteration Running the pilot course for End Users.
-This will trial the course content and training material.
-Following completion, the training materials will be finalised.
-Commence FAT of Release 1.1 (Note this is not on the critical path) 15 week programme, to train all control services staff.
-Full gateway review to assess readiness to go live Release 1.1 used in training.
-All staff trained in their primary job function (Call Taking or Dispatch).
-A number of staff on each watch trained in both Call Taking and Dispatch Functions.
-Final technical and operational preparations for transition to CommandPoint.
-The actual go live date for CommandPoint.
-Post go live focus to ensure; Bug fixes Embedded working practices Return operational performance back to previous levels Follow-up training to ensure that all staff have received training in both Call Taking and Dispatch Functions The current plan has a requirement to build an interface to PSIAM for CTA.
-The details of this work and timetable have yet to be specified.
-Formal closure and handover to in-life
+TBC Project closure Formal closure and handover to in-life team. ТВС

 Document Title: Integrated business plan and Long Term Financial Model Report Author(s): Sandra Adams & Erin Heinrich Lead Director: Sandra Adams Contact Details: 020 7783 2045 Why is this coming to the Trust Trust Board approval is required for the Integrated Board?
-Business Plan and Long Term Financial Model This paper has been previously presented to: Strategy Review and Planning Committee Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Group Risk Compliance and Assurance Group ☐ Other December define for the Toron ) T Recommendation for the Trust a) To approve the draft Integrated Business Plan and Long Board: Term Financial Model Executive Summary/key issues for the Trust Board together with the Long Term Financial Model (LTFM), is the to become an NHS foundation trust (FT).
-The Trust Board draft and have agreed the strategic direction and service developments for the next five years.
-The full IBP is available to board members on request. · · At the Trust Board meeting on the 3 1 st August 2010, the Board approved the story boards which were created to summarise the key co ontent within the draft IBP.
-Work has continued in the past few weeks, to clarify the clinical respons se model and a few minor issues and to integrate the key assumptions contained within the LTF FM into the IBP.
-Additional story boards have been created to summarise this new content and are e attached for review and comment.
-The financial modelling storyboards will be presented on the e day, as they are subject to discussions this week.
-These storyboards form the basis of the dis scussion on 28th September and the Trust Board is asked to approve the draft IBP and LTFM on the e basis of these. both will be sent to the FT support team at NHS London for formal review and feedback, as part of the FT application process.
-The FT support team have undertaken to respond by 8 th October 2010 and the formal assurance process will then commence.
-The FT timeline is an track for outhorization in Contember 2011 The FT timeline is on-track for authorisation in September 2011.
-Attachments Additional story boards on the IBP and LTFM.
+Business Plan and Long Term Financial Model This paper has been previously presented to: Strategy Review and Planning Committee  Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Group Risk Compliance and Assurance Group Other Recommendation for the Trust a) To approve the draft Integrated Business Plan and Long Board: Term Financial Model Executive Summary/key issues for the Trust Board together with the Long Term Financial Model (LTFM), is the to become an NHS foundation trust (FT).
+The Trust Board have seen previous versions of the draft and have agreed the strategic direction and service developments for the next five years.
+The full IBP is available to board members on request.
+At the Trust Board meeting on the 31 st August 2010, the Board approved the story boards which ontent within the draft IBP.
+Work has continued in the past few weeks, to clarify the clinical response model and a few minor issues and to integrate the key assumptions contained within the LTFM into the IBP.
+Additional story boards have been created to • e attached for review and comment.
+The financial modelling e day, as they are subject to discussions this week.
+These storyboards form the basis of the discussion on 28 th September and the Trust Board is asked to approve the draft IBP and LTFM on the basis of these.

+On approval of the IBP and LTFM, both will be sent to the FT support team at NHS London for formal review and feedback, as part of the FT application process.
+The FT support team have undertaken to respond by 8th October 2010 and the formal assurance process will then commence.

+The FT timeline is on-track for authorisation in September 2011.

+Additional story boards on the IBP and LTFM.